 By maintaining the correct magnesium levels, people can enjoy deep, undisturbed sleep.
 Along with the melatonin, magnesium plays a role in maintaining healthy levels of “GABA” which is a neurotransmitter that promotes optimal sleep quality.

-How To Take Magnesium
+How To Take Magnesium as a TBI Treatment

 Magnesium can be taken in the form of a tablet supplement, but there are many magnesium-rich foods that can be incorporated into your daily diet, as well.